 The slow close basically is the result of the piece on the drawer catching the piece on the wall and then slowly closing.

-We ran into a small glitch, but it is actually a really easy process to retrofit into existing cabinets or drawers.
+We ran into a small glitch and needed to add a scrap of wood on the side of our cabinet because they were floating, but it is actually a really easy process to retrofit into existing cabinets or drawers.

 Line up the slow close rods exactly with the drawer slides.
 Well, ours aren’t mounted straight onto the cabinet wall.

 Instead, there is a gap, so we first had to drill a piece of 1×4 onto the cabinet wall and then attach the soft close drawer adapter onto that piece of wood.

 Then we had to line up the plastic piece that goes onto the outside of the drawer itself.
 Make sure it lines up with the rod.